-Where to insulate
+Where to insulate checklist:

-- Unless the hot water cylinder has an 'A' rating, insulate it 40 per cent of the energy bill is taken up by water heating. - Insulating the first metre of the hot water pipes (closest to the cylinder) is helpful. - Most heat in a building is lost through the ceiling (42 per cent). - Walls also lose a significant amount of heat. - Floors only lose 10 per cent of heat, but they are easy and cheap to insulate with foil so this is worth doing.

-- Windows are the biggest heat drain for their size.
+- Unless the hot water cylinder has an 'A' rating, insulate it 40 per cent of the energy bill is taken up by water heating. - Insulating the first metre of the hot water pipes (closest to the cylinder) is helpful. - Insulate in the ceiling as around 42 per cent of heat in a building is lost through the ceiling. - Insulate in the walls as these also lose a significant amount of heat. - Insulate floors they only lose 10 per cent of heat, but they are easy and cheap to insulate with foil. - Windows are the biggest heat drain for their size.
 They can be fitted with thermal drapes, but it is important that the curtains are well fitted and that pelmets are provided. - A concrete floor used for heat storage needs to have the insulation underneath, not on top.

-R-Values
+R-values

 The ability of a material to insulate is measured as thermal resistance, or R-value.
-The higher the R-value the better is the insulation.
+The higher the R-value the better the insulation.
 K- value is another measure sometimes used - this is the thermal conductivity of a material.
 The R-value increases with the thickness of a material, but the K-value doesn't.
 R = x/K (where x is the thickness of the material in metres)

-Insulate to higher R-values than those which are currently (2006) prescribed in the building code and NZS 4218:2004.
+Insulate to higher R-values than those which are currently (2006) prescribed in the building code and NZS 4214:2006.
 For example it will be more efficient to use the standard for Climate zone 3 (Central North Island and South Island) when building in zone 1 (Auckland).